golang/website/_content/doc/mod.md

 list of all known versions of that module, ordered according to semantic versioning, lowest to highest.
 The flag also changes the default output format to display the module path followed by the space-separated version list.
+Retracted versions are omitted from this list unless the `-retracted` flag is also specified.

+The `-retracted` flag instructs `list` to show retracted versions in the list printed with the `-versions` flag and to consider retracted versions when resolving [version queries](#version-queries).
+For example, `go list -m -retracted example.com/m@latest` shows the highest release or pre-release version of the module `example.com/m`, even if that version is retracted.
+[`retract` directives](#go-mod-file-retract) are loaded from the `go.mod` file at this version.
+The `-retracted` flag was added in Go 1.16.

 The template function `module` takes a single string argument that must be a module path or query and returns the specified module as a `Module` struct.
 If